Categories of Adopters & How to Get Them to Adopt Your Product9 min read

 Innovators and product adoption choices

 Innovators are also difficult to retain as they don’t hang around and move from one product to another quickly.
 Given that’s a very small group, you’re not going to make much money out of them.
-However, they make up for it in other ways.
+However, they allow companies to test new features and provide early feedback before it reaches a broader audience.

 Early adopters and product adoption choices